alissa-huskey/python-class/docs/lessons/data-types/dictionaries.md

    | 2      | D and G                         |
    | 3      | B, C, M and P                   |
    | 4      | F, H, V, W and Y                |
-2. Write a function `score()` that takes one argument, a list of `letters`.
+2. Write a function `score()` that takes one argument, a string or list of `letters`.
 Use the `POINTS` dictionary to look up the value of each letter and add them together, then return the total.
    ```{dropdown} Need a hint?
    * set a variable `total` to `0`
    * iterate over each letter in the list